Age Regression

 These data are highly encouraging in our present climate of gloom and

-insecurity (similar to Constantine’s time) where we are all called to
+insecurity (similar to Constantine’s time in so many respects) where we are all called to

 revise deep-seated behaviours and re-examine ways of life we had always